Aqu1tain/lockbot/README.md

 - Slash command `/maintenance` with `enable`, `disable`, and `status` subcommands (administrator-only).
 - Works across any guild the bot joins—no guild IDs hard-coded.
-- Automatically hides every channel from non-admin roles while maintenance is active and restores previous visibility when complete.
+- Automatically hides every channel from non-admin roles while maintenance is active, swaps members into a temporary role, and restores their exact role loadout afterward.
 - Creates a configurable, read-only maintenance text channel on demand.
 - Any new channel created while maintenance is active is hidden from non-admins automatically.
 - Optional auto-timeouts bring the server back online after a set duration.